UnifiedPush/documentation/content/users/intro.md

 weight: -10
 ---

-UnifiedPush is a standard for receiving these push notifications.
+UnifiedPush is a standard for receiving push notifications.
 UnifiedPush allows you to choose between multiple implementations and servers, based on your preferences.
 The core UnifiedPush tools are all free and open source software.

 ## Index